ViniciussCL/library_API/README.md

 </p>

 ## What is it ?
-This API was createad using Django RestFramework.
-Here we can add books into a catalog, adding his informations like: the author, release year, an image...
+This API was created using Django RestFramework.
+Here we can add books into a catalog, adding informations like: the author, release year, an image...

 ## Documentation
  https://www.django-rest-framework.org/